yakir12/dacke-retreat-2025/presentation/presentation.md

 # **GLMs**

-*Understanding Generalized linear models*
+Understanding Generalized Linear Models

+*Yakir Gagnon - Dacke retreat 2025*

 <!--
-Hi my name is Yakir, I work as a Research Software Engineer at Marie Dacke's lab, but I also work on hardware.
-Today I'll present an auto tracker I made for the Dacke Lab.
+Hi my name is Yakir, I work as a Research Software/hardware Engineer at Marie Dacke's lab.
+I believe that today everyone of us will end this session with a deeper, more useful, understanding of GLMs!
 -->

 ---